Netcracker/qubership-hue/docs/public/installation.md

 It is possible to enable TLS on Hue web user interface directly inside kubernetes.
 For this, Hue needs TLS key and certificate.
 TLS key and certificate can be requested from cert-manager using `certManagerInegration.enabled` parameter.
 By default, it will create secret `hue-tls-cm` with TLS certificate, TLS key and CA certificate.
 Alternatively, TLS key and certificate can be specified and mounted into the pod using `extraSecrets`, `extraVolumes`, `extraVolumeMounts` parameters.
-Then the mounted certificates should be set for `ssl_certificate` and `ssl_private_key` properties in `hue -> ini -> [desktop]` to enable TLS on Hue as a backend.
+Then, the mounted certificates should be set for `ssl_certificate` and `ssl_private_key` properties in `hue -> ini -> [desktop]` to enable TLS on Hue as a backend.
-If using kubernetes with NGINX ingress controller, it is possible to pass annotations for ingress controller to work with TLS backend.
+If using kubernetes with NGINX ingress controller, it is possible to pass the annotations for ingress controller to work with TLS backend.
 Configuration examples are given below.

 ```yaml
 ingress: